basp/hellmoo/README.md

 Most of the modules are heavily inspired by similar functionality available in **TinTin++** (as wel as other) clients.
 Note that all of this functionality already has equivalent ways to accomplish the same in Mudlet.
 The only thing this package does is to expose that functionality in a different, more ad-hoc and (hopefully) *wrist-friendly* way.

 ## overview
 The whole package consists of a variety of modules that can be used together independently of eachother.
-There's no dependencies to worry about.
-To make loading and unloading modules easier, a loader module `hum` is provided as well/
+The only dependency they all have is that the `hum` module must be loaded first becuause that contains some generic facilities that are common to a number of modules.

 * `hum` the top level loader (root) module (documented below)
 * `delay` executes a piece of code in the future